What are elements?

 - "Shrink" defines up to how much the element may shrink to free up more space

 Shading creates an impression of depth.
-Elements can be "raised" or "lowered" to bring them more into focus:
+Elements can be "raised" or "lowered" to bring them more into focus.
+You can choose between:

-- "Outside" is the typical use case for shading, where a shadow is cast around the element on the elements "behind" it
+- "Outside" - this is the typical use case for shading, where a shadow is cast around the element on the elements "behind" it

-- "Inside" means that the other elements around the currently selected element cast a shadow on the selected element
+- "Inside" - this means that the other elements around the currently selected element cast a shadow on the selected element

 After selecting an option at the top, you can then use the corresponding fields to adjust the color of the shadow, its orientation, and the blur of the shadow and spread.

-In the "Positioning" section, you specify the positioning of the element on the website:
+Under Positioning, you can specify the positioning of the element on the website:

 - With "Static" positioning, the element is always displayed exactly where it was placed in the editor